 7.13.
 Within the UK, a chargeable Service Call may be booked if on-site support is required.
 Cost of the Service Call is published on our website.
 Remote locations may be subject to Rural Travel Surcharge.
 Service Call visit may be refundable in whole or part if Equipment still in Warranty is found to be faulty.

 8.1.
 4G Internet agrees to provide Subscriber with the Service on the terms and conditions of this Contract and in performing 4G Internet's obligations under this Contract 4G Internet will exercise the reasonable care and skill of an Internet Service Provider.

 8.2.
 The Service can only be provided to computer systems that are operating normally and without any infection by viruses or Trojans or other malware that may put other users at risk.
 Subscriber acknowledges that such use breaches the Unacceptable Use Section 13 and undertakes to keep their system updated, operating normally and kept free of such malware.

 8.3.
 The Service may only be used at the location specified for installation at the time of the Subscriber placing his or her initial order.
 4G Internet specifically makes no guarantee that the Service will work satisfactorily at any other location.

 8.4.
 To use the Service the Subscriber must have initiated the Start Date defined in 1.19 and have been notified by 4G Internet that Subscriber has been accepted to use the Service.

 8.5.
 Provision of the Service is dependent upon a satisfactory installation if required, such to be informed by NBL.
 Initiating the Start Date does not mean the Service can be successfully activated or that the Subscriber's application has been accepted.

 8.6.
 The Service can only be provided to installations which are covered by a sufficiently strong 4G signal from the network on which the Subscriber will be provisioned.
-Postcode checkers to estimate 4G coverage from each of the networks used by 4G Internet to deliver its Service are available on the 4G Internet website.
+Postcode checkers to estimate 4G coverage from each of the networks used by 4G Internet to deliver its Service are available online.